Research at Leeds Beckett

 About Rasha Ibrahim

-Dr Rasha Ibrahim is a Research Fellow at the Leeds Beckett School of Computing, Creative Technologies & Engineering and holds a PhD in Human Computer Interaction (HCI) from Computer Science Department, University of York.
+Dr Rasha Ibrahim is a Research Fellow at the Leeds Beckett School of Built Environment, Engineering and Computing and holds a PhD in Human Computer Interaction (HCI) from Computer Science Department, University of York.
 Her scholarly interests range around Impact Assessment, Mobile Security, Phishing, SMishing, Personality, Experimental Psychology, and Research Ethics.
 Specifically, she conducted research about the ethical and legal challenges that face vulnerability researchers in general and phishing researchers in particular.
 Her PhD was about the effect of personality on SMS phishing vulnerability.

 Dr Ibrahim was the President of York Graduate Students’ Association (GSA) for two consecutive years (2015-2017).
 Her job involved enhancing the experience of 4000 postgraduate students, and she has successfully launched a number of projects that benefited York students from both academic and welfare perspectives.
 Rasha is currently a board trustee of York City of Sanctuary.